Welcome to Duke Cancer Distress Coach

 About the App

-The Cancer Distress Coach app will be available in April 2017 as a free download on the App Store® and on Google Play.™ Our app helps you:
+The Cancer Distress Coach app will be available soon as a free download on the App Store® and on Google Play.™ Our app helps you:

 - Learn about symptoms and available resources